Access epidemiological delay distributions

 Assume that COVID-19 and SARS have similar reproduction number values and that the serial interval approximates the generation time.

-Given the Serial interval of both infections in the figure below:
+Given the serial interval of both infections in the figure below:

 • Which one would be harder to control?